 While it may be best to stay in place, putting off a move during a pandemic, it isn’t always possible.
-We’ll share five tips for moving during coronavirus in Southern California to help keep you and your family safe.
+We’ll share five tips for moving during coronavirus in Greater Los Angeles to help keep you and your family safe.

 Professionals or On Your Own